First Aid on Bleeding Wounds

 Tips Tricks & Warnings

 - You can also apply ice on the wound.
-Cold environment makes the blood vessels to constrict.
-But be cautious apply ice for a maximum time of 1-15 minutes at a time.
+Cold environment makes the blood vessels constrict.
+But be cautious apply ice for a maximum of 1-15 minutes at a time.
 You don't want to end up with injuries due to the ice.

 Categories : Blood Disorder & Issues